-The mission of Portland Parks & Recreation (PP&R) is to help Portlanders play – providing the safe places, facilities, and programs which promote physical, mental, and social activity.
+Portland Parks & Recreation (PP&R)’s mission is to help Portlanders play – providing safe places, facilities, and programs that promote physical, mental, and social activity.
 They get people, especially kids, outside, active, and connected to the community.
-As they do this, there will be an increase in the wellness of their residents and the livability of the city.
+As they do this, there will be an increase in their residents’ wellness and the livability of the city.
 They will accomplish this through:

 - Developing and maintaining excellent facilities and places for public recreation and community building;

 - Providing dynamic recreation programs and services that promote health and well-being for all;